-AMHCA recommends at least 24 continuing education hours or equivalentgraduatecredithoursoftraininginthetheoryandpractice of clinical supervision for those clinical mental health counselors who provide pre- or post-degree clinical supervision to CMHC students or trainees.
-AMHCA recommends that clinical supervisors obtain, on the average, at least 3 continuing education hours in supervision per year as part of their overall program of continuing education.Clinical supervisorsshould meet the following knowledge and skills criteria.
+AMHCA recommends at least 24 continuing education hours or equivalent graduate credit hours of training in the theory and practice of clinical supervision for those clinical mental health counselors who provide pre- or post-degree clinical supervision to CMHC students or trainees.
+AMHCA recommends that clinical supervisors obtain, on the average, at least 3 continuing education hours in supervision per year as part of their overall program of continuing education.
+Clinical supervisors should meet the following knowledge and skills criteria.

-a.
-Possess as trong working knowledge of evidence based clinical theory and interventions and application to the clinical process.

-b.
-Understand the client population and the practice setting of the supervisee.
+- a.
+Possess a strong working knowledge of evidence based and best practices orientation with clinical theory and interventions and application to the clinical process. - b.
+Understand the client population and the practice setting of the supervisee. - c.

-c.
 Understand and have a working knowledge of current supervision models and their application to the supervisory process.
-Maintain a working knowledge of the most current methods and techniques in clinical supervision knowledge of group supervision methodology including the appropriate use and limits.

-d.
-Identify and understand the roles, functions and responsibilities of clinical supervisors including liability in the supervisoryprocess.Communicatesexpectationsandnatureand extent of the supervision relationship.
+Maintain a working knowledge of the most current methods and techniques in clinical supervision knowledge of group supervision methodology including the appropriate use and limits of this modality. - d.
+Identify and understand the roles, functions and responsibilities of clinical supervisors including liability in the supervisory process.
+Communicates expectations and nature and extent of the supervision relationship.